KrzysiekJ/jekyll-paspagon/README.md

 ## Markdown compatibility

 jekyll-paspagon uses Pandoc to generate formats other than HTML.
 The default input format is `markdown_github-hard_line_breaks`.
-It may be impacted by some site settings like Kramdown’s `hard_wrap`, but the most reliable it to set it explicitly in `_config.yml`:
+It may be impacted by some site settings like Kramdown’s `hard_wrap`, but the most reliable way of changing it is setting it explicitly in `_config.yml`:

 ```yaml
 pandoc: